 Testers will look for Leptosperin and Methylglyoxal in the Manuka honey.
 Those compounds are indicative of how good the batch of Manuka honey being tested is.

-Once the testing is done, the people over at the UMFHA then assign a number to the Manuka honey.
+Once the testing is done, the people over at the UMFHA assign a number to the Manuka honey.
 This number is what consumers can refer to as they shop for the aforementioned ingredient/health supplement.

 You cannot afford to go shopping for Manuka honey if you are not fully aware of what the UMF level means, so always keep an eye out for it.

-Now that we have a better idea of what to look for when buying Manuka honey, let’s now take some time to consider what thing we need to avoid while shopping.
+Now that we have a better idea of what to look for when buying Manuka honey, let’s now take some time to consider what we need to avoid while shopping.

 In an attempt to pass off their products as being as good as the legitimate options, some manufacturers will dress up the labels of their Manuka honey.
 They may include words like “active” or “bio-active” to describe their products.

 Those words sound nice don’t they?
-And when you hear them used to describe a product that is meant to improve your health, it’s easy to assume that the item in question is going to be great for you.
+And when you hear them used to describe a product meant to improve your health, it’s easy to assume that the item in question is going to be great for you.

 Unfortunately, those terms don’t carry any real weight when it comes to Manuka honey.
 They just serve as window dressing.
 They are attention-grabbers meant to lure shoppers who are not that knowledgeable about Manuka honey into making a potentially bad purchase.